Questions & Answers

 3. The Hermes Standard for equipment vendors

-The Hermes Standard Initiative has developed version 1.0 of The Hermes Standard without any profit motive.
-The Hermes Standard protocol can be used by any supplier, integrator and manufacturer as is with no license fees to be paid.
+The Hermes Standard protocol IPC-HERMES-9852 can be used by any supplier, integrator and manufacturer with no license fees to be paid.
 However, The Hermes Standard Initiative will not and cannot accept any liability regarding completeness and correctness of implementations done and offered by any of the members.
 Any kind of warranty issues or functional guarantees of both single pieces of equipment and the entire line is solely within the responsibility of the specific vendors.
 The initiative must rejects any kind of liability and warranty claims arising from the use of the specification.

 4. Active contribution to shape The Hermes Standard